BitFinding/multiplexer/README.md

 - **EXTCODECOPY (0x04):** Copies the external code of a contract into the `txData`.
 - **CALL (0x05):** Executes a contract call using the built-up in-memory transaction state (address, data, and value).
 - **CREATE (0x06):** Deploys a new contract using the built-up in-memory transaction state (data and value), and stores the result address in the memory state.
-- **DELEGATECALL (0x07):** DEBUG.
-Executes a delegatecall to another contract, using the accumulated transaction state.
+- **DELEGATECALL (0x07):** Executes a delegatecall to another contract, using the accumulated transaction state.

 ## Memory Context